NeuralClassifier/mini-language-model/README.md

 **Uses `argparse` to require two parameters**:
   - `--embed_dim`: The size of the embedding vectors.
   - `--hidden_dim`: The hidden dimension size used in the transformer block.
+  - `--lr`: The learning rate for the model
+  - `--epochs`: Total epochs to train the transformer
+  - `--dataset`: To train on full dataset or a subset

 ### 2. Main Execution Block